DAFoam/DAFoam.github.io/pages/mydoc/mydoc_tutorials_aero_naca0012_multipoint.md

 mpirun -np 4 python runScript.py 2>&1 | tee logOpt.txt
 </pre>

 The case ran for 50 steps and took about 50 minutes using Intel 3.0 GHz CPU with 4 cores.
-According to `logOpt.txt` and `opt_SLSQP.out`, the initial combined drag is 0.021973710 and the optimized drag is 0.017867543 with a drag reduction of **18.7%**.
+According to `logOpt.txt` and `opt_SLSQP.txt`, the initial combined drag is 0.021973710 and the optimized drag is 0.017867543 with a drag reduction of **18.7%**.

 The evolution of pressure and shape during the optimization is as follows.